WellthCare

 Think of it this way: you wouldn't manage a plant using only end-of-month scrap rates.
 You'd track what drives scrap in the first place.
 Benefits need the same discipline.

-What works: reduce friction and make progress visible
+What works: reduce friction, make progress visible

-Five practical steps to improve manufacturing benefits without ripping everything out
+Five practical steps to improve manufacturing benefits

-1. Run a “benefits takt time” audit.
+1. Run a benefits takt time audit.

 Map the real workflow for an employee to complete a preventive action—scheduling, travel, wait time, follow-up, billing, and time-off approvals.
 Then test it against second and third shift.
 If it breaks there, it will break overall.